clandrew/demoII/README.md

 It is definitely a computer program.
 A program that runs on the computer.
 Specifically an Apple II computer.
 A bunch of ones and zeroes.
 You could think of it as a port of Crysis for the Apple II computer family.

 ## Release
 Find here a binary file which can be copied to a compatible Apple II disk.
 The file suffix "#066000" is meant to indicate that it the Aux type file attribute should be kept as 066000 when copied to e.g., a ProDOS compatible environment with [Ciderpress](https://a2ciderpress.com).
-Ciderpress understands suffixes of this format and should pick up the attribute automatically.
+Ciderpress understands suffixes of this format and should pick up the attribute automatically, but you might need to set it manually otherwise.

 ## Build
 This is assembled using Merlin Pro assembler version 2.43.
 The source is all in one file, T.GR.asm.